Ellipsis

 Sound 9

 Don’t be fooled by the beautiful minimalist visuals that Ellipses sports.
-It isn’t just another Geometry Wars clone, but a polished and very addictive title where your avoidance skills and puzzle solving abilities are needed instead of an itchy trigger finger.
-Ellipses features tons of great levels, spread across eight worlds and in addition to plenty of replay value it also ships with a level editor and Steam Workshop support.
-If you are looking for something fresh and unique this is definitely not a title you want to miss.
+It isn’t just another Geometry Wars clone, but a polished and very addictive title where your avoidance skills and puzzle-solving abilities are needed instead of an itchy trigger finger.
+Ellipses features tons of great levels, spread across eight worlds, and in addition to plenty of replay value, it also ships with a level editor and Steam Workshop support.
+If you are looking for something fresh and unique, this is definitely not a title you want to miss.

-Sound: Complements the on-screen action perfectly
+Sound: The audio complements the on-screen action perfectly

 Summary 9.3 Perfect